-What causes service broker to fail and error out?
+What causes Service Broker to fail and error out?

-How Service Broker used in PH?
+How is Service Broker used in Private Host?

 How to enable Service Broker?

-If it returns 0 then Service Broker is disabled and needs to be enabled.
+If it returns 0, then Service Broker is disabled and needs to be enabled.